Chapter 1: Draven

 “I quit my job.
 Just walked out without saying anything while Emilio was in his office.”

-“Well...as long as you’re happy,” Astoria leaned back in the recliner.
+“Well... as long as you’re happy,” Astoria said as she leaned back in the recliner.
 I glanced past the sheer white curtains that blew gently against the living room windows.

 “You know you’re not supposed to have those cracked, right?”
 I gave Astoria a small smirk, somewhat surprised that she’d break a rule.
-Astoria’s cheeks flushed and she leaped to the windows to quickly shut and lock them.
+Astoria’s cheeks flushed and she leaped to quickly shut and lock the windows.

 “I’m so sorry, I completely forgot!”
-She covered her mouth with her other hand at her throat.
-“What if that officer saw that?
+She covered her mouth, her other hand at her throat.
+“What if that officer saw it?
 We could’ve been arrested!”
-I shrugged.

 “Good thing he didn’t, I guess.
 He was too busy trying to figure out if Sterling was allowed to be out this late.”
 I pushed myself up from the couch and dragged my feet to the wooden staircase.
 “I’m gonna go shower.”

 Ah, our beloved mother.
 Vivian Shaw.
 A woman with a big heart full of alcohol.
 A woman who loved her needles more than her children.
-A woman who I, for one, referred to by her first name rather than the term of endearment, if I ever had to speak to her.
+A woman who I, for one, referred to by her first name rather than the term of endearment, whenever I had to speak to her.
 Depending on my mood for the day, whenever someone asked me where she was in my life, I’d either say dead or in jail.
-The real story was that she was in prison, and Astoria was the only one who bothered to visit her and still called her “mom” despite her scars from extension cords.
+The real story was that she was in prison, and Astoria was the only one who bothered to visit her and still called her Mom despite her scars.
 I couldn’t spite Astoria for it, though.
 Her heart—unlike Vivian’s—was too big to fit in this world.
 She’d probably forgive a serial killer if she knew one.

 I quickly showered, washed my hair, wrapped it in a towel, and plopped on my bed with my phone.
-I glanced at the window with a small itch at the back of my mind to open it.
-The Check- In was completed…no one would really come back around in the countryside for the rest of the night and there was a nice balanced, humid breeze.
-I paced a few times in my room before I got up and cracked the window ever-so-slightly.
-I sat on the window sill bench, listening to the bristling tree branches and owls.
+I glanced at the window, feeling a small itch at the back of my mind to open it.
+The Check-In was completed… no one would really come back around in the countryside for the rest of the night—and there was a nice balanced, humid breeze.
+I paced a few times in my room before I cracked the window ever so slightly.
+I sat on the windowsill bench, listening to the bristling tree branches and the owls.

 I raised the blinds and peered up at the sky, occasionally glancing at the road whenever a car rolled by.
 None of them was my brother’s unmarked car.
 I always felt a rush of relief whenever he walked in the door, and crushing despair when he left.
 My phone’s screen lit up with a needless advertisement notification, revealing the time to be a quarter past midnight.

-I yawned, then picked up the remote to cut on my television.
-It was already on the news, which ordinarily I’d ignore but... there were bold letters stating there were four missing people— two women and two men in their twenties—with their pictures posted.
-Before I could even process the fact that they were abducted in broad daylight, it cut to another issue that lit the screen with vivid red, orange, and smoke.
+I yawned, then picked up the remote to turn on my television.
+It was already on the news, which ordinarily I’d ignore but... there were bold letters stating there were four missing people—two women and two men in their twenties—with their pictures posted.
+Before I could even process the fact that they were abducted in broad daylight, the news cut to another issue that lit the screen with vivid red, orange, and smoke.

 Sterling.

-I saw a mess of copper hair behind another mask...the only officer I knew of with that natural blazing shade of red.
-I snatched my phone off of my nightstand.
+I saw a mess of copper hair behind another mask... the only officer I knew of with that natural blazing shade of red.
+I snatched my phone off my nightstand.

-I checked my brother’s location on my phone, which I secretly activated the second he announced his promotion as a detective six months ago.
+I checked my brother’s location, which I’d secretly activated the second he announced his promotion as a detective six months ago.
 It looked like he was exactly where I feared.
+I pushed my bangs back as a sting started to build behind my forehead.
+I stared at the screen until the GPS map grew blurry and thoughts had raced hundreds of laps through my mind.

 END OF SAMPLE